 Feeding a Horse

-Reflection: The Russian Student Brigades movement was one of the brightest parts of my student life.
-It gave me the best friends and unforgettable memories.
-It also taught me how to build and lead a team, find and get a job for us, take care of our professional skills training and social life, carry responsibility for everything and everyone in summer trips including the management of the work on a construction site.
-I believe that those experiences were valuable and would help me in many situations ahead including research and teaching processes.
+Reflection: The Russian Student Brigades movement was one of the brightest aspects of my student life.
+It gave me friends and unforgettable memories, and it did the same for many others.
+It also taught me how to build and lead a team, find and get a job for us, take care of our professional skills training and social life, carry responsibility for everything and everyone in summer trips including the management of the work on construction sites.

-However, since the organization of the Student Brigades Staff, I started to notice that I devoted too much time and energy to the movement instead of growing as a professional and pursuing my true carrier dream.
-Therefore, in late Spring 2014, I left the movement and have never returned to it again.
+However, since the organization of the Student Brigades Staff, I spent almost all my time and energy on the movement and could not pursue my other research, educational, and personal dreams.
+Therefore, in late Spring 2014, I left the movement and never came back.
 The brigades and the Staff formed at MEPhI at my time are still functioning and many other brigades have appeared since then.